jelkewcharoen/SpotifyOnPi/README.md

 ### Node-red

-We use a Node-red Spotify library to connect to the spotify server, as well as GPIO and Serial Port libraries to communicate with mbed.
-GPIO is used when Mbed needs to send an action signal received on the LCD screen to Pi, and Serial port is used when strings, like playlist names, need to be exchanged.
+We use a Node-red Spotify library to connect to the Spotify server, as well as GPIO and Serial Port libraries to communicate with mbed.
+GPIO is used when mbed needs to send an action signal received on the LCD screen to Pi, and Serial Port is used when strings, like playlist names, need to be exchanged.
 Below is a screen capture of the Node-red flow.
-The json file for this flow is also included in this repository.
+The json file for this flow is included in this repository.

 <img width="632" alt="Screen Shot 2021-12-13 at 1 08 22 AM" src="https://github.gatech.edu/storage/user/39303/files/df3279e2-4d6f-4ee6-ad82-516a821299ad">